 You don't need to understand everything.
 You need to stay surrendered to the One who does.

-The Holy Spirit is not your passive partner.
+The Holy Spirit isn't your passive partner.
 He's your advocate, your comforter, your strategist, your truth-teller.
 He's working even when the metrics are unclear and the roadmap is gone.
 And that's not just good theology, it's wildly practical.

 Anchor Points to Live By